cam-inc/MxTransporter/README.md

 ```

 ### Pub/Sub
 No special preparation is required.
-Create a Topic with the MongoDB Database name, and a Subscription with the MongoDB Collection name from which the change streams originated.
+Automaticaly, create a Topic with the MongoDB Database name, and a Subscription with the MongoDB Collection name from which the change streams originated.

 Change streams are sent to that subscription in a pipe (|) separated CSV.